hphelion/documentation/community/community.glossary.md

 ###Storage Controller### {#Storage-Controller}
 :    A node that enables the block storage service.
 Contains Cinder services that provide block storage and volume connectivity to launched instances.
 It is a single service in a cloud and can co-exist with Cloud Controller services.
 Block Storage is not supported currently.

+###Swift###

+:     The OpenStack Object Store service, which is used in cloud environments to store and retrieve large amounts of data in virtual containers.

 ## T